 - Airport pick-up and drop-off (on specified program dates within designated times)

 - All enrolment fees

-- Resort style accommodation (shared or single room)
+- Homestay or resort-style accommodation (shared or single room)

 - Wifi included – at accommodation and language centre